FrameworkComputer/linux-docs/framework16/AI-300/Fedora-fw16-AI-300.md

-# Framework Laptop 16 (AMD Ryzen™ AI 300 Series) NVIDIA dGPU Driver Installation
+# Framework Laptop 16 (AMD Ryzen™ AI 300 Series) ONLY

 ## This will: